-ASK A VET NUTRITIONIST
+ASK OUR VET NUTRITIONIST

 We're extremely proud to have on board Dr. Sarah Dodd, DVM, MSc, PhD, DECVCN.
 Dr. Dodd holds a PhD from University of Guelph and is one of only a dozen of board-certified vet nutritionists in Canada, a very small group that forms the backbone of expert nutritional support in the country.